serodriguez68/authz/README.md

 We can scope down the retrieval of collections to comply  with the user's scoping rules using the `apply_authz_scopes` method.

-For example, if we want to retrieve the `Reports` that are within the `current_user` role's scoping rules for `City` and `Department`:
+For example, if we want to retrieve the `Reports` that are within the `current_user`'s scoping rules for `City` and `Department`:

 ```ruby